Here is how to know if you have a problem with an eating disorder:

 What is Body Dysmorphic Disorder?

 Body dysmorphic disorder (BDD) is characterized as an obsession with an imaginary defect in physical appearance or an extreme concern with a slight physical blemish, which other individuals may not even recognize.
 Individuals with BDD have misconceived beliefs regarding their body and the most common body parts for both men and women to have false misconceptions about are skin, hair and nose.
 Others include eyes, teeth, chin, legs, lips and height.

-Bulimia is defined as recurrent episodes of binge eating.
+Bulimia is defined as recurrent episodes of binge eating along with compensatory behavior.
 An episode of binge eating includes eating an amount of food that is definitely larger than most people would eat within a two hour time period, with a sense of lack of control over eating during the episode (a feeling that one cannot stop eating or control what or how much one is eating).
-In Bulimia Nervosa, a person also recurrently tries to make up for eating by compensating with fasting, self-induced vomiting, excessive exercise or use of laxatives, diuretics or other medications.
+In Bulimia, a person also recurrently tries to make up for eating by compensating with fasting, self-induced vomiting, excessive exercise or use of laxatives, diuretics or other medications.
 A person with Bulimia is very worried about their weight or shape.

 To learn about how to care for your dental health while struggling with Bulimia, visit our dental health page.

 Binge Eating Disorder is defined of recurrent episodes of binge eating.
 An episode of binge eating includes eating an amount of food that is definitely larger than most people would eat within a two hour time period, with a sense of lack of control over eating during the episode (a feeling that one cannot stop eating or control what or how much one is eating).
 A binge eating episode may also include: eating much more rapidly than normal, eating until feeling uncomfortably full, eating large amounts of food when not feeling physically hungry, eating alone because of embarrassment over how much one is eating and feeling disgusted with oneself, depressed or very guilty afterward.